-When is a large chunky china bowl more than just a bowl?
+When is a chunky china bowl more than just a bowl?
 When it's a chunky china colander or course!

 Please note that because each piece is unique the design will be different from the one in the picture – similar but unique.